-The lecture phase of Endurance DTS aims to help students develop their relationship with God, provide a foundation for missions and sharing the Gospel, and give opportunities for impact within the outdoor industry.
+The lecture phase of Endurance DTS aims to help students develop their relationship with God, provide a foundation for missions, outdoor ministry and sharing the Gospel, and to give opportunities for impact within the outdoor industry.
 Our three-month lecture phase is unique in that it takes place both on our YWAM campus and in the backcountry.
 We'll spend approximately five weeks camping, hiking, and backpacking in the surrounding areas and national parks, participating in DTS lectures and experiencing life in the backcountry where we will be developing translatable mission-field skills and reaching out to those we meet along the way.

 Students will learn from a variety of speakers on topics foundational to discipleship and missions.
 The format of DTS focuses on one subject per week, giving students an overview of discipleship as well as opportunities to apply learned principles to their lives.